LockGit/gochat/readme.en.md

 the message will be delivered to the relevant room, and then further delivered to the user B in the room to complete a complete message session communication.

+6, if it is a private message, then the task layer will locate the serverId corresponding to the connect layer according to the userId, directly rpc call the connect layer of the serverId, and complete the private message delivery.

 Learning other im systems, in order to reduce the lock competition, will be divided in the connect layer bucket:
 It will roughly look like the following structure:
 Connect layer: